Surviving cEDH

 Secondly, it claims that clocks lead to stalling and angle shooting concerns, where a player forgets to hit their own clock and the opponent now wants to waste time.
 This entirely misses the point of chess clocks.
 The idea of individual clocks is that it turns the time into a strategical consideration rather than something judges have to subjectively enforce via slow play penalties.
 This subjectivity leads to all sorts of bad feeling and accusations of bias from the judges, as we have to police what amount of thinking time counts as "reasonable".
 With chess clocks, if a player forgets to hit their clock, that is a tactical error that the opponent can absolutely take advantage of.
 The player will quickly learn not to do that again.
 Skill issue.This is a standard part of casual and low-level tournament chess.
 I take great joy in pretending to think after my dad forgot to press his clock in a game of blitz and watching him lose precious seconds as a result.
 At higher levels of chess competition, players do not forget.

 The last reason it provides is that priority in Magic is much more complicated than in chess, and passes back and forth more frequently.
 This is true, and a legitimate issue.
 But in cEDH specifically, confusion and arguments over who has priority at any given time are already a big problem.
-Given the prevalence of countermagic and the relevant of who in particular is going to cast that countermagic, the better cEDH players tend to use explicit priority passes after any important spell is cast anyway.
+Given the prevalence of countermagic and the relevance of who in particular has to choose whether to cast that countermagic first, the better cEDH players tend to use explicit priority passes after any important spell is cast anyway.
 So I'm inclined to say that forcing players to learn how priority works and pass it explicitly wouldn't be as much of a change as it seems, and would be an overall benefit to the tournament scene even without the time savings.
 (The MTGO players have successfully been using explicit priority passes for 20 years.
-It's somewhat automated, but still shows that having to press an "ok" or "f6" button every time priority passes is not all that disruptive.)
+The rules aspect is automated there, but this still shows that having to press an "ok" button every time priority passes is not all that disruptive.)

 One problem with chess clocks that doesn't exist in two-player is the existence of table talk.
 Alice might want to ask Bob a question, and if Alice's timer is ticking down the whole time, Bob now has an incentive to talk like a sloth at the DMV.There is the alternative rule that Alice presses her clock when she asks someone else a question.
 But that leads to even more clock presses, and opens up an exploit where players just ask inane questions to other players in order to waste their time.
-This would definitely be worse than keeping it to priority.
-In practice I expect this to not cause a problem.
+In practice I expect this to usually not cause a problem.
 Social norms would prevent most players from trying to abuse this, and if some do it anyway, the other players would simply stop involving them in their discussions.
 The overall effect of clocks may be to reduce the number and length of discussions in the average cEDH game, which seems like another positive side effect.
+The one exception is questions about game information that have to be answered, like "what's your life total", which may necessitate a bit of new policy to address.

 Software